 - Have a plan.
-You can decide ahead of time to eat certain foods or smaller portions. - Don't go to a party on an empty stomach.
+Decide ahead of time that you are only going to eat certain foods or smaller portions. - Don't go to a party on an empty stomach.
 Before heading out, eat something so you don't arrive hungry. - Avoid alcohol on an empty stomach.
-Alcohol increases your appetite and diminishes your ability to control what you eat. - \ Take a break.
+Alcohol increases your appetite and diminishes your ability to control what you eat. - Take a break.
 It takes time for your stomach to send the "I'm full" signal to your brain, so take a 10 minute break after finishing your first helping. - Put on your dancing or walking shoes.
 Work off some calories by dancing at a party or going for a walk with family.